HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/email-template.md

 - Some knowledge of the python language.

+---

-The material is available at https://go.fzj.de/intro-sc-ai-2023
+The course material is available at https://go.fzj.de/intro-sc-ai-2023 - I will be making some final commits to it, so make sure you reload it every now and then.

+See you tomorrow,

+Alex and Sabrina